Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 ---

 ## Getting Ollama and the AI Model
-To set up and use AI models locally, follow these steps:
+The first thing we need to do is getting the AI model/models we want to use following these steps:

 ### 1. Download Ollama
 - Visit the Ollama website: [https://ollama.com](https://ollama.com).